sheersh7001/SER/README.md

 The Model have the accuracy score of 78% and is dumped into a pickle file to ready-to-use.

-RAVDESS Dataset from kraggle has been used for training the model.
+RAVDESS Dataset from kaggle has been used for training the model.